 LEDs have a better light focus as well, which translates into a better total efficacy.
 Traditional HID lights loose 50 percent or more efficiency because they emit light 360 degrees around the tubes.
 LEDs focus the beam to 180 degrees or less.

 While LEDs have come down in price over the years, they still require more upfront capital expenditure than conventional lighting.
 However, as the most energy-efficient fixtures with a lifespan of upwards of 100,000 hours, the operational expenditures promptly make up the capital costs.

 Similar to bar LEDs in height, board LEDs merge individual bars into a broad board and sometimes incorporate COBs.
 Because of the increased surface area, these board-style LEDs have better output than the simple bar style because of the available surface area, which means more LEDs.
 Keep in mind, this may mean increased prices because there are also more components.
 Horticulture Lighting Group (HLG) is known for extremely high quality board style LED lights.

 COB LEDs are several diodes bound together into a single module.
 Fixtures using this technology look more like traditional lights than an LED.
 COBs can also fit many more individual diodes together for better light intensity than bar and board style.
-Timber Grow Lights are a perfect example of COB LEDs for cannabis.
 Cultivators frequently use COB LEDs as supplemental lighting to either HID conventional grow lights or LEDs.